sourcegraph/handbook/content/product-engineering/engineering/hiring/software-engineer-coding-exercise.md

 If we decide to move forward, we will schedule a 30-minute followup call to discuss your code.

-## Extensibility team coding exercise
+## Growth and Integrations team coding exercise

 We designed this exercise to measure your ability to show logical thinking and apply that thinking towards a code implementation.
 There's no frontend UI work involved.